brunokoga/Montevideo/mythicAdventures_dir/mythicSpells/telekinesis.md

 When using sustained force, you can move a number of objects up to your tier.
 These must be in the same square and together must weigh no more than the weight limit of the spell.

-Using the violent thrust effect ends the spell, but the weight restriction increases to 50 pounds per caster level (maximum 750 pounds.
+Using the violent thrust effect ends the spell, but the weight restriction increases to 50 pounds per caster level (maximum 750 pounds).